Bowling Party Hero Banner

 Image Source

 The winding cobblestone streets of Edinburgh are rich in history, but they are also home to some mysterious and otherworldly residents.
-If you're looking for a spooky adventure, then a ghost tour is the perfect way to explore the city's darker side.
+Edinburgh is considered one of the most haunted cities in the world.
+So, if you're looking for a spooky adventure, a ghost tour is the perfect way to explore the city's darker side.

 As you walk through the eerie alleyways and hidden courtyards, your guide will regale you with tales of ghostly apparitions, gruesome murders, and spooky sightings.
 You'll learn about the notorious Burke and Hare, who made a living by selling corpses to medical schools and hear about the infamous Greyfriars Kirkyard, home to a particularly malevolent spirit known as the Mackenzie Poltergeist.